STARTING SCHOOL FOR THE FIRST TIME

 Administration of admission arrangements to County Primary Schools is dealt with centrally by Oxfordshire County Council.
 A booklet ‘Starting School’, setting out the admissions procedures and criteria for each school, together with an application (Common Admission Preference Form) is available from the County Council Admissions Team.
 Completed forms, or online admissions must be returned to the School Admission Team or first preference school by the submission date in the Autumn Term prior to starting.
 For parents and carers of children seeking to join the school in other years, please contact the In-year admissions are also handled by the County Council Admissions Team on 01865 815175.
 Cumnor CE Primary School welcomes all children regardless of special needs or disability.
 Pupils with additional needs may have extra visits before starting school and there will be close liaison with parents to ensure that the correct arrangements are in place.

 OXFORDSHIRE COUNTY COUNCIL GENERAL ADMISSIONS INFORMATION

-For details of the school admissions arrangements, oversubscription policies, the appeals process and for up-to-date information about School Admissions, please use the following link to the Oxfordshire County Council Website:
+For details of the school admissions arrangements, oversubscription policies, the appeals process and for up-to-date information about school admissions, please use the following link to the Oxfordshire County Council Website:

 ADMISSION NUMBERS & APPEALS